-One of the smallest Spanish speaking countries in South America, Uruguay sits between the mighty powers of Brazil and Argentina.
+The smallest Spanish speaking country in South America, Uruguay sits between the mighty powers of Brazil and Argentina.

 Often overlooked by visitors to South America, many of those who do explore tend to stick to the gringo trail.